iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The place of the divorce

-While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
+While divorce and marriage records may be searched through government sources and organizations, their availability cannot be guaranteed.
+The same is true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.

-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, these factors determine the availability of any type of marriage or divorce record.

 Who Can Obtain Divorce Records in Iowa?